 You’ll never run out of places to get a great burger in Chattanooga.

 You can easily get your classic cheeseburger, but when you want to switch it up or try something new, any of the great burger spots in Chattanooga will have you covered.
 Related: did y’all know that National Cheeseburger Day is a thing?
 Well, it is, and I’m taking it as my reason (read: excuse) to enjoy some delicious burgers around town and tell y’all about them.

 Here are 14 awesome places to get a delicious burger in Chattanooga!

 Seriously, options.
 I will caveat that I haven’t been to all 13 of these places, but the ones I haven’t ventured to yet are highly recommended by my friends and fellow foodies.

 Tremont Tavern // Ask almost anyone in town where to get the best burger, and you’ll likely get Tremont as the answer.
-I don’t go to Tremont Tavern nearly as much as I’d like to (I live on the opposite side of town from where it’s located), but you can bet when I do, I’m ordering one of their burgers (they have about a dozen to choose from).
+I don’t go to Tremont Tavern quite as much as other places (it’s a bit out of my way), but you can bet when I do, I’m ordering one of their burgers.
+Tremont is also the only place I’ll get tater tots with my burger instead of fries.
 You can also enjoy a Tremont-style burger at FEED Co.
-Table & Tavern on the Southside.Where are YOU celebrating #NationalCheeseburgerDay in Chattanooga?
+Table & Tavern on the Southside, and 1885 Grill in St. Elmo.Where are YOU celebrating #NationalCheeseburgerDay in Chattanooga?
 Click To Tweet

 Main Street Meats // Among my friends, Main Street Meats is a very close second (to Tremont) for best burger in Chattanooga.
 I went to MSM for the first time several weeks ago after hearing how amazing their burger is; naturally I had to taste it for myself.
 Y’all, my friends were right.
 The bacon and gruyere were perfect touches, and those house pickles on the side are a nice complement.